jfmherokiller/customllvm/llvm/docs/GettingStarted.rst

 The LLVM build system is capable of sharing a single LLVM source tree among several LLVM builds.
 Hence, it is possible to build LLVM for several different platforms or configurations using the same source tree.

+This is accomplished in the typical autoconf manner:

 * Change directory to where the LLVM object files should live: